reynaldichernando/Whatever-Origin/readme.markdown

 To run the server locally, you need to have Go installed, you can get it from [here](https://go.dev/doc/install).

-Close the repository, and run the following commands:
+Clone the repository, and run the following commands:

 ```bash
 go mod download